rockdev055/budibase/CONTRIBUTING.md

 - **packages/client** - A module that runs in the browser responsible for reading JSON definition and creating living, breathing web apps from it.

+- **packages/cli** - The budibase CLI.
+This is the main module that gets downloaded from NPM and is responsible for creating and managing apps, as well as running the budibase server.

 - **packages/server** - The budibase server.
 This [Koa](https://koajs.com/) app is responsible for serving the JS for the builder and budibase apps, as well as providing the API for interaction with the database and file system.